SPECIAL EDUCATIONAL NEEDS POLICY

 - Discuss strategies and teaching techniques and the efficient use of resources for assisting with the implementation of the Learning Plan.

-- Monitor and review the progress of the child.
+- Monitor and review the progress of the child, using the Assess, plan, do, review process.

-- Inform the parents every term of progress made.
+- Inform the parents every term of progress made – more often, if needed.

-- Recommend the continuation, removal from register or movement to ASI+.
+- Recommend the continuation or removal from the register

-- Considers and amends the Learning Plan in consultation with the parents, pupils and outside agencies.
+- Consider and amends the Learning Plan in consultation with the parents, pupils and outside agencies.

-- Considers whether the pupil meets the criteria justifying application for an EHC plan.
+- Consider whether the pupil meets the criteria justifying application for an EHC plan.

-- Increased support within the class situation and reviews use of resources and teaching strategies.
+- Increase support within the class situation and review use of resources and teaching strategies.

-The LEA considers the need for a statutory assessment and, if appropriate, makes a multidisciplinary assessment.
+The Local Authority considers the need for a statutory assessment and, if appropriate, may agree to a multidisciplinary assessment.

-The LEA considers the need for an EHC plan based on evidence from the school and any outside agencies involved.
-The LEA, if appropriate, will monitor and review provision.
+The LA considers the need for an EHC plan based on evidence from the school, the Family and any outside agencies involved.
+The LA may then propose a Draft EHCP which will be discussed at an Outcomes Meeting.
+A decision is then made by the Local Authority as to whether an EHCP will be agreed.
+The LA, if appropriate, will monitor and review provision.

 At all stages of assessment the class teacher will record and monitor progress as part of our assessment procedure within the school.

 The Learning Plan is reviewed every term with the parents, support staff and pupils.
-A Parent View questionnaire is sent to all parents of children who have a Learning Plan, prior to the review meeting.
-New short term targets may be set in line with the long term objectives.
-Deployment of support staff is also reviewed as are the strategies that are used to implement the Learning Plan.
+Parents views are sought at Parent/Teacher Consultation meetings and Learning plans amended accordingly.
+Parents may request a further meeting, if needed.
+New short-term targets may be set in line with the long term objectives.
+Deployment of support staff is also reviewed, as are the strategies that are used to implement the Learning Plan.

 Monitoring is in line with our monitoring policy.

-Children who have EHC plans have reviews every term with their parents and have an annual review with the specialists involved in the statement.
+Children who have EHC plans have reviews every term with their parents and have an annual review (where specialists involved may be invited to attend).

 Access to a balanced and broadly based curriculum

-All children who have Special Educational Needs will have access to the school’s extra-curricular activities, whenever possible.
+All children who have Special Educational Needs and Disabilities will have access to the school’s extra-curricular activities, whenever possible.

-The governors will evaluate the success of this policy within the school by enquiring how effectively children with Special Educational Needs participate in the whole curriculum and all activities.
-The governors will come to a judgement, based on their own knowledge and experience throughout each school year, about the working of a parent partnership and how well the children are meeting their targets set in their Learning Plans.
-The governors will take particular note of how pupils with Special Educational Needs develop their independence and assume responsibilities throughout the school.
-The governor responsible for SEN has contact with the SEN leader and is updated about children on the SEN register.
-A termly SEN report is devised by the SENco and distributed to the governors.
-The governor responsible for SEN is also responsible for monitoring and reporting on SEN at governors’ meetings.
+The governors will evaluate the success of this policy within the school by enquiring how effectively children with Special Educational Needs and Disabilities participate in the whole curriculum and all activities.
+The governors will take particular note of how pupils with Special Educational Needs and disabilities develop their independence and assume responsibilities throughout the school.
+The governor responsible for SEND has contact with the SEND leader and is updated about children on the SEND register.
+The governor responsible for SEND (Mrs Julia Mackintosh) is responsible for monitoring and reporting on SEND at governors’ meetings.

-If you have any concerns regarding SEN provision you should approach, in the first instance, your child’s class teacher or our SENCO, and then the Head teacher.
-The Governing Body is also there to assist you and the Governor responsible for Special Educational Needs may be contacted through the school office.
+If a parent has any concerns regarding SEND provision they should approach, in the first instance, their child’s class teacher.
+If they still have concerns, they should then contact the SENDCO and finally the Head teacher.
+The Governing Body is also there to assist families; the Governor responsible for Special Educational Needs may be contacted through the school office.

 The school has a Complaints Policy on our school website – www.clavering.essex.sch.uk